raywhui/Hangman-Game/README.md

 ## How to Play

 You probably don't need any items for this quest.
 Just a general knowledge of Zelda will be fine.
 A fairy would help if you mess up.
 You get 5 hearts and you lose 1 everytime you guess the letter wrong.
 If you fail to guess the word, you are DEAD!
 But succeed, and you will be granted a single rupee.
-The cycle repeats it self again, kinda like how the series work.
+The cycle then repeats itself, kinda like how the series work.

 ## Built With